Highlights of Public Consultation

 Bank notes combine art and technology.
 They integrate visual content with security features and functional requirements resulting in aesthetically pleasing bank notes that have a broad appeal among Canadians.

-To satisfy these principles and provide additional clarity about the process for designing a series of notes, the Bank is laying out the groundwork for future consultations on visual content.
-The following are key elements of the bank note design process.
+To satisfy these principles and provide additional clarity about the process for designing new notes, the Bank takes the following key elements into consideration.

 Role of the Minister of Finance